Yotham/ClassCountdown/README.md

 # ClassCountdown
-Countdown timer to calculate the amount of time left in class
+Countdown timer originally created to countdown how much time was left in my classes The timer can be viewed on https://yotham.github.io/ClassCountdown/